barrycarter/bcapps/README-projects.txt

 TODO: more aggressively look to see if people have already done these things

-TODO: overlay UTM grid on openstreetmaps (good for beginners)
+TODO: overlay UTM grid on openstreetmaps (GOOD BEGINNER PROJECT)